 Cons ensus For this to pass, all voters with binding votes must vote and there can be no binding vetoes (-1).
 Consensus votes are rarely required due to the impracticality of getting all eligible voters to cast a vote.
 Lazy Cons ensus Lazy consensus requires 3 binding +1 votes and no binding vetoes.
 Lazy Majori ty A lazy majority vote requires 3 binding +1 votes and more binding +1 votes that -1 votes.
-Lazy Appro val 2/3 Majori ty Some actions require a 2/3 majority of active committers or PMC members to pass.
+Lazy Appro val An action with lazy approval is implicitly allowed unless a -1 vote is received, at which time, depending on the type of action, either lazy majority or lazy consensus approval must be obtained.
+2/3 Majori ty Some actions require a 2/3 majority of active committers or PMC members to pass.
 Such actions typically affect the foundation of the project (e.g. adopting a new codebase to replace an existing product).
 The higher threshold is designed to ensure such changes are strongly supported.
 To pass this vote requires at least 2/3 of binding vote holders to vote +1